 To get the most out of these couple of weeks, I see no more than three films per day.
 After three, my mind becomes numb.
 Those days when I see three are pure bliss, I wake up bursting with excitement knowing what’s in store, anticipating the moment when the lights go down and I get to spend the day at the movies.

 CIFF was founded in 1964 and is the longest running competitive film festival in North America.
 It started as a new directors festival as a way to counter the more commercial films that were coming out of Hollywood.
 It is now a festival that screens over 120 films from over 30 countries spanning 14 magnificent days.
-This year it ran October 14 – 27, 2016.
+In 2016 it ran October 14 – 27, 2016.

 The tagline on one of the pamphlets says, “Come see the world”.
 In many ways, I feel like CIFF has helped me do that.
 There is no accounting for another country’s sense of humor, storytelling style or what is considered a “good ending”.
 These differences give me a glimpse into that culture for the short time I’m in the theater.
 When a director is in attendance, I get to know them and their film a bit better.